NCATSTranslator/testing/onehop/test_triples/KP/Service_Provider/README.md

-The JSON files assume that these APIs will be queried through BTE's TRAPI endpoint for querying individual SmartAPIs.
-They therefore include the url for the BTE endpoint, and the SmartAPI ID for the actual SmartAPI.
-The edge to the answer/object node should have an "api" attribute, with the name of the SmartAPI as the value.
+The JSON files assume that these APIs will be queried through BTE's TRAPI endpoint for querying individual SmartAPIs (accessible through the URLs provided).

 Notes:
 - tests are also described as queries that can be made directly to the API, in the additional README files.
 Notice that many API endpoints do not handle curies (ID prefixes) or predicates.
 The format of these queries is specified by the x-bte-annotated endpoint in the SmartAPI registry file.